ragetrip/audio-pluglist/README.md

 2. Let BRAT install and enable the plugin.

 ### Community Store (once approved)
-After the plugin is accepted into the Obsidian Community Plugin store, you’ll be able to install and update it directly from **Settings → Community plugins → Browse**.
+After the plugin is accepted into the Obsidian Community Plugin store, you’ll be able to install and update it directly from:
+**Settings → Community plugins → Browse**.

 ---